 By: Rachel J. Robasciotti, Robasciotti & Philipson and Sonya Dreizler, Consultant

 This article is part two of a series about race and racism in financial services.
-The introductory segment can be read here.
+The full series can be read here.

 The last two months of protests and political action as a result of George Floyd’s murder are a referendum on the criminal (in)justice system that punitively impacts Black Americans.